MyLLC

 One of the main differences between an LLC and LP relates to liability.
 In an LLC, all members are protected against personal liability for company debts.
 Like partnerships, LLCs offer several tax advantages, some of which can be especially useful for sole proprietorships.

-Start Your Partnership Off Right With Expert Help
+Start Your Partnership Off Right with Expert Help

 As you can see, learning the basics of LPs vs. LLCs can help you determine which one is right for you and your business.
 You may want to form an LP to maintain control of management decisions while encouraging investors to provide capital contributions.
 Alternatively, you and your partners may prefer the LLC model that provides everyone with liability protection and flexibility in terms of operational decisions and profit distribution.